 Senior Fellow and Director, Engelberg Center for Health Care Reform, The Brookings Institution

-Mark McClellan, MD, PhD, is director of the Engelberg Center for Health Care Reform and Leonard D. Schaeffer Chair in Health Policy Studies at the Brookings Institution.
-McClellan’s work at the Engelberg Center focuses on promoting high-quality, innovative, and affordable health care.
+Mark McClellan, MD, PhD, is a senior fellow and director of the Health Care Innovation and Value Initiative at the Brookings Institution.
+Within Brookings, his work focuses on promoting quality and value in patient centered health care.
 A doctor and economist by training, he also has a distinguished record in public service and in academic research.
 McClellan is a former administrator of the Centers for Medicare & Medicaid Services (CMS) and former commissioner of the U.S. Food and Drug Administration (FDA), where he developed and implemented major reforms in health policy.
 These include the Medicare prescription drug benefit, FDA’s Critical Path Initiative, and public-private initiatives to develop better information on the quality and cost of care.
 McClellan chairs the Reagan-Udall Foundation, is co-chair of the Quality Alliance Steering Committee, sits on the National Quality Forum’s board of directors, is a member of the Institute of Medicine, and is a research associate at the National Bureau of Economic Research.
 He previously served as a member of the President’s Council of Economic Advisers and senior director for health care policy at the White House.
 He was an associate professor of economics and medicine at Stanford University.